 I love how you can do this in the USA.
-You simply leave your keys in the gas cap, leave the cash for the shuttle e.g. $30 in the glove box, and then phone and tell the shuttle folk where you left the car and where you want it dropped.
+You simply leave your keys in the gas cap, leave the cash for the shuttle e.g. $30 in the glove box, and then phone the shuttle folk and tell them where you launched / parked you car and where you want it dropped.

-Hard to imagine, but the guys running shuttles make a small fortune at these peak times, with some rivers having 300+ boats a day on them.
+Hard to imagine, but the guys running shuttles make a small fortune at these peak times, with some rivers hosting 300+ boats a day.

 South Fork or Teton?
 With no way to decide, it went to a coin toss.
-Tails won.
+Tails it was.
 The Teton was the verdict.

 Instead of staying up high in the meadow, we decided to skip down to the bottom section at the site of the failed dam.
 The water was lower than we had anticipated and so I took over on the oars to avoid putting any dents in LaMoyne Hyde’s new boat!

-About half way down the float we pulled into a huge gravel bar complex.
-We ate lunch,had a swim and caught a stack of cutties.
+About half way down the float we pulled into a huge gravel bar complex, where we ate lunch, had a swim and caught a stack of cutties.
 A huge beaver took exception to our presence and swam across and swatted at us.
-This actually worked out quite well because a little later on the guys then went to fish over the far side of the gravel island, just out of sight of the boat and me, and I took the opportunity to quietly sneak up to within 15 feet of them and slapped the water with my size 12 flip-flop.
+This actually worked out quite well because a little later on, both Bo and Sahsa waded off off to fish over the far side of the gravel island, just out of sight of the boat and me.
+Immediately realising the opportunity that had presented itself to me I quietly sneaked up to within 15 feet of them and slapped the water with my size 12 flip-flop.

 I’ve never seen two guys move as quickly as that.